Upper Hutt: Local government

-Upper Hutt City Council administers the city with its surrounding rural areas, parks and reserves.
+Upper Hutt City Council (UHCC) administers the city with its surrounding rural areas, parks and reserves.
 Its area is 540 km2, the third-largest area of city council in New Zealand, after Dunedin and Auckland.
 New Zealand local authorities with a large land area are usually termed districts, but Upper Hutt maintains its status as a city largely because of its high degree of urbanisation.

 Upper Hutt was originally administered by the Hutt County Council, which was constituted in 1877.
 The Town Board was proclaimed on 24 April 1908.
 Upper Hutt became a Borough on 26 February 1926 and a City on 2 May 1966.
 On 1 April 1973, the Rimutaka Riding of Hutt County was added to the city.
 When the Hutt County Council was abolished on 1 November 1988, the city took over administration of the Heretaunga/Pinehaven ward, which was incorporated into the city on 1 November 1989 when the Heretaunga/Pinehaven Community Council was abolished.

 Parliamentary representation

-Today, Upper Hutt City falls entirely within the boundaries of the Remutaka electorate, current held by Labour's Chris Hipkins.
+Today, Upper Hutt City falls entirely within the boundaries of the Remutaka electorate, currently held by Labour's Chris Hipkins.
 Upper Hutt was represented by the Heretaunga electorate prior to the introduction of MMP in 1996, when the seat was merged with Eastern Hutt to form Remutaka.